henryhawke/ReasonSuite/README.md

 Mission-critical habits:
 - Every tool returns strict JSON.
 Do not wrap results in Markdown fences or invent fields.
+- All tools use deterministic fallbacks (not LLM calls) and return `"source": "fallback"` in meta.
+This is expected behavior.
-- Inspect the `meta` warnings each tool returns; if a fallback fired, rerun or adjust the plan.
+- Inspect the `meta` warnings each tool returns for guidance on input validation or processing issues.
 - Keep your final reply concise: a short summary referencing the JSON artifacts, then the artifacts themselves.

 Default operating cadence: